 Based on my work with nonprofit executives, I believe there is a missing category — a pattern I call “stewards.”
 Like ambassadors and governors, stewards leave gracefully.
 But unlike ambassadors, they don’t retain a role with the organization.
 And, unlike governors, they don’t head off to another CEO role.
 Instead, they slip rather easily into a new role or life situation in the community.

-Stewards “hand off and ride off.”
+When they leave the role, Stewards “hand off and ride off.”
 They don’t stick around, overshadowing the new leader at their former organization.
 Nor are they antagonistic toward their former employer.
 Rather, they move forward, finding a new path and passion in their post-career life.
 For some that might be full-time retirement.
 For others, it’s parlaying their skills into a new employment role or even an encore career.
 They maintain friendly and fond relations with their former employer without formal ties to it.

 For many stewards, their new life involves an ensemble of activities melding lifelong passions with new discoveries.
 For example, one former executive director I know has had a lifelong passion for painting, and he was a masterful fundraiser throughout his career.
 Now his post-career life involves working as a contract fundraiser for various nonprofits, but balancing that with time in his painting studio.
 Another former CEO discovered a new-found interest in capacity building that she now pursues with gusto, but that’s coupled with a lifelong interest in travel.
 What these executives have in common is that they are clearly stewards.
 They are happily fashioning their post-career lives.

-For the post-career stewards I’ve observed, post-career life involves a bit of bricolage — the opportunity to build their new lifestyle by creatively combining past experiences, resurfacing diverted interests and capitalizing on present skills.
+For the stewards I’ve observed, post-career life involves a bit of bricolage — the opportunity to build their new lifestyle by creatively combining past experiences, resurfacing diverted interests and capitalizing on present skills.
 One executive told me, “I’m making it up as I go along.”
 But to me, her lifestyle looks akin to the creative improvisations of a good jazz musician who’s turning a lifetime of practice and interests into a whole new approach to self-expression.

 The problem with monarchs